If you haven’t learned the ins and outs of motivation, getting and staying motivated can feel like an uphill battle.

 Fortunately, there are many tried-and-tested techniques for not just temporarily boosting your momentum but — for permanently transforming it.

-In this guide to regaining and generating motivation, you’ll discover Lifehack’s ultimate formula for creating and maintaining motivation.
-You’ll learn how to take back control of your life and prepare yourself to tackle your dreams.
+In this guide to regaining and generating motivation, you’ll discover Lifehack’s ultimate formula for creating, maintaining motivation and learn about how to get motivated.
+You’ll also learn how to take back control of your life and prepare yourself to tackle your dreams.
 With motivation on your side, you’ll set short and long-term goals that will set you up for success.

 If you’re ready to learn everything you’ll ever need to know about motivation, let’s begin.